Close-up of a professional podcast microphone with a blurred “On Air” sign in the background

 No one talks about the middle.

-The middle is where you’re doing the thing without the receipts.
+The middle is where you’re doing the thing without receipts.
 Where you can’t point to numbers and say, See?
 This is working.
 Where explaining what you’re building feels harder than actually building it.

 This is the stretch where most people quietly disappear.
 Not because they failed, but because nothing obvious happened fast enough.